heyitsjakub/NativeCode/README.md

 NativeCode is a native AI-powered coding IDE for **macOS** and **Windows**.

-It is built with **SwiftUI** on macOS and **WinUI 3** on Windows, rather than Electron or another cross-platform web wrapper.
-NativeCode includes an AI coding agent that can read, edit, and search project files, as well as run approved terminal commands.

 It supports local AI models and OpenAI-compatible remote servers.
 When using local models, your projects and code remain on your device.

 More information, downloads, documentation, and release details are available on the [NativeCode website](https://nativecode.jakubhecht.sk).

-## NativeCode 2.0

-**NativeCode 2.0 is currently in development.**

-The next generation of NativeCode is moving to a shared web wrapper inside the desktop app, designed to support multiple platforms and make future development easier.

-More details will be announced on the [NativeCode website](https://nativecode.jakubhecht.sk/#nativecode-2).

-Current downloads remain on version 1.x.

 ## Report a bug